FailWhaleBrigade/water-wars/docs/Water Wars in Haskell.md

 ## Software Architecture

-The game is implemented via a server-client archtecture.
+The game is implemented via a server-client architecture.

 ### Used technologies